 Today, Corona is the home to many large and small companies, and is known as the Gateway to the Inland Empire.
 Some of the companies headquartered in Corona include Advanced Flow Engineering, Anchor Blue Clothing Company, Fender Guitars, LaSalle Records, Lucas Oil, LuLaRoe, MAVTV, and Troy Lee Designs.

-Estate planning and tax lawyer Dennis M. Sandoval, owner of Dennis M. Sandoval, A Professional Law Corporation is well known for his expertise in assisting business owners with their estate planning, business succession planning and tax planning.
+Estate planning and tax lawyer Dennis M. Sandoval, owner of Sandoval Legacy Group, A Professional Law Corporation is well known for his expertise in assisting business owners with their estate planning, business succession planning and tax planning.
 Our goal is to assist our friends and neighbors in the Corona, California community, whether a business owner, business executive, employee or future entrepreneur to create a plan that will achieve their estate planning goals and objectives, both now and in the future.

 Looking to the future, toward your “Golden Years,” we will make sure your estate plan includes retirement planning and Medi-Cal / VA asset preservation components to ensure that you are financially secure and well prepared for your retirement years.
 Finally, your plan should also be individualized to include components that apply to you and your specific needs, such as special needs planning, asset protection planning, or pet planning.
-The estate planning team at Dennis M. Sandoval, A Professional Law Corporation would be honored to be your choice to help you with your unique estate planning needs.
+The estate planning team at Sandoval Legacy Group, A Professional Law Corporation would be honored to be your choice to help you with your unique estate planning needs.

-If you have additional questions or concerns relating to estate planning, or wish to get started on your plan, contact the experienced Corona, California estate planning attorneys at Dennis M. Sandoval, A Professional Law Corporation by calling (951) 888-1460 to schedule an appointment.
+If you have additional questions or concerns relating to estate planning, or wish to get started on your plan, contact the experienced Corona, California estate planning attorneys at Sandoval Legacy Group, A Professional Law Corporation by calling (951) 888-1460 to schedule an appointment.